Skip to content

 FILES_DIR: "/mnt/data/"

-# Authentication settings
+# Authentication settings (guest enabled for E2E tests)

-APP_AUTH_METHODS: password
+APP_AUTH_METHODS: password,guest

 AUTH_CREATE_USERS: true